 Are you dealing with acne scars, bumps from clogged pores, etc…. then this may be perfect for you!

-If you Google Microneedling, you may find it called “collagen induction therapy”.
+If you Google Microneedling and MicroChanneling, you may find it called “collagen induction therapy”.
 The main goal is to strengthen your skin.
 A device with fine needles (not as scary as it sounds) adds very tiny punctures in the top layer of the skin.
 Your trained esthetician will use a tool that has 36 super-tiny needles in the tip, which can be adjusted.
 This tells your body to create new collagen and elastin.
 Results can help with smoothness, radiance, a balance skin tone, a lifted appearance feeling and looking softer and firmer.

 Yes.
 It may sound scary due to having the word “needle” in the name, but it’s actually considered an effective way to do a facial – aside from the numbing cream involved.
 According to Dr. Sheila Nazarian, a Beverly Hills-based plastic surgeon, “It’s such a safe procedure, and is great for filling in acne scars.”